Skip to main content

 DIAGNOSIS

-• NF1 is diagnosed based on the presence of clinical features.
-A diagnosis can be made through routine exam usually by age 4 with special attention to skin stigmata.
-At least two of the follow...
+• NF1 is a clinical diagnosis based on the NIH criteria and the Revised diagnostic criteria.
+A diagnosis usually can be made through routine exam, usually by age 4 with special attention to sk...

 TREATMENT